dimakiss/mp3_player/README.md

 The numbers on the slider represent the seconds that have passed from the start, and below there\
 is `H:M:S (hours:minute:seconds)`  format one from the start and one for the total time

+`Note: need to fix some bugs and rearrange the code`